kenoi1/website/content/blogs/2025-08-23/index.md

 One of my goals for the project was to develop a custom libvirt domain XML generator using Qt libraries and the `libosinfo` GLib API.
 I started working on the feature in advance in April and was able to have it ready for review before the official GSoC coding period.

-I created a dialogue menu to accept a VM name, installation media, storage, and RAM. libosinfo will attempt to identify the file and return a OS short-ID, otherwise users will need to select one from the displayed list.
+I created a dialogue menu to accept a VM name, installation media, storage, allocated RAM, and CPUs. libosinfo will attempt to identify the file and return a OS short-ID (ex: fedora40, ubuntu24.04, etc), otherwise users will need to select one from the displayed list.

-Through the OS ID, libosinfo calls provide certain specifications needed in the libvirt domain XML.
-Karton then fills in the rest, generating UUID, random MAC address, and configuring devices and ports.
-The XML file is assembled through QDomDocument and passed into a libvirt call that verifies and adds the VM.
+Through the OS ID, libosinfo can provide certain specifications needed in the libvirt domain XML.
+Karton then fills in the rest, generating a UUID, a MAC address, and configuring devices and ports.
+The XML file is assembled through QDomDocument and passed into a libvirt call that verifies it before adding the VM.

 VM information in Karton is parsed explicitly from the saved libvirt XML file found in the libvirt QEMU folder.